 If you lengthen the term of your loan, you’ll end up with lower monthly payments.
-This could ease the pressure on your finances, though keep in mind that this will also likely result in your paying more in interest over the life of the loan.
+This could ease the pressure on your finances, but keep in mind that this will also likely result in your paying more in interest over the life of the loan.

-Plus, some refinancing lenders also offer forbearance programs for when you experience economic hardship, although interest will still accrue on your loan.
+Plus, some refinancing lenders, like SoFi also offer loan protection programs for when you experience economic hardship, although interest will still accrue on your loan.

 But whether you refinance or not, you’ll also need to decide whether to make any payments on your loans while you’re pursuing your graduate degree — as mentioned, many refinancing lenders offer in-school deferment, and all (non-refinanced) federal loans have this option.

 Since pausing your repayment will rack up interest and cost you extra money — except for subsidized federal loans — it could be wise to throw some money at your debt if you can.

-Interested in refinancing student loans?Here are the top 6 lenders of 2019!
+Interested in refinancing student loans?Here are the top 9 lenders of 2021!

 |Lender||Variable APR||Eligible Degrees|